-The Maryland Court of Appeals issued a game changing lead paint decision today, declaring unconstitutional an awful Maryland law that immunizes most Maryland landlords who rent properties that cause children brain injuries from lead pain.
+The Maryland Court of Appeals issued a game-changing lead paint decision today, declaring unconstitutional an awful Maryland law that immunizes most Maryland landlords who rent properties that cause children brain injuries from lead paint.

 A Brief History of Lead Paint Lawsuit in Baltimore

 Before I get to that, a little background.
-In the late ’90s, before I saw the light and became a Plaintiffs’ lawyer, I defended a number of lead paint cases in Baltimore City.
+In the late ’90s, before I saw the light and became a Plaintiffs’ lawyer, I defended several lead paint cases in Baltimore City.
 These were the halcyon days for lead paint personal injury lawyers in Baltimore.

 Lawyers who had a big inventory of lead paint cases had plenty of time to decide which cases to file.
-There was tons of time because the plaintiffs were children that often did not have imminent statute of limitations issues.
+There was tons of time because the plaintiffs were children that rarely had imminent statute of limitations issues.
 So, they filed the ones with the highest lead levels first.
-(The lead level in this new case was less than 25.
+(The lead level in this recent case was less than 25.
 There were very few cases in the ’90s that had a level that low.)
-As a result, you had all of these great plaintiffs’ lead paint cases going to trial in Baltimore City.
+As a result, you had these great plaintiffs’ lead paint cases going to trial in Baltimore City.
 Plaintiffs’ lawyers had two other things going for them: (1) insurance companies had yet to put in lead paint exclusions, and (2) most cases in suit were not yet impacted by the 1994 Reduction of Lead Paint in Housing Act.

 The Court’s Holding

-Bizarrely, this was a case of first impression for the Maryland high court on constitutionality of the 1994 Act.
+Bizarrely, this was a case of first impression for the Maryland high court on the constitutionality of the 1994 Act.
 But, make no mistake, this law has had a chilling effect on lead paint lawsuits.
-Lots of parents with brain injured children went to lead paint lawyers who rejected their case because they assumed that the Court of Appeals would assume, as the trial court did, that the court would see this 17 year-old law as a “bedrock” of Maryland law, just like they did the cap on non-economic damages.
+Lots of parents with brain-injured children went to lead paint lawyers who rejected their case because they assumed that the Court of Appeals would assume, as the trial court did, that the court would see this 17-year-old law as a “bedrock” of Maryland law, just like they did the cap on non-economic damages.

 So are lead paint cases coming back with a vengeance?
 First, they never exactly left, as there are still hundreds of filed cases in Baltimore.
 But insurance coverage is still a big issue.
 Many insurers put in lead paint exclusions, leaving landlords on their own to defend and pay out their own claims.
 These exclusions disclaimed liability for any personal injury claims arising out of the ingestion or inhalation of lead or lead compounds, broad language that at least one Maryland court found sufficient.